wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

 }
 ```

-Ok, so you now know how to implement event sourcing, you know what implementation could look like, therefore select the approach you like the most, code it and push it to production, right?
-What possibly could go wrong if so many people says that event sourcing is such great techique?
-Lots of software engineering gurus are advocating for it, so why not to try it?
+Alright, so now that you know how to implement *event sourcing* and have an idea of what the implementation could look like, it might seem like the logical next step to select the approach you like the most, code it, and push it to production, right?
+I mean, with so many software engineering gurus advocating for it, what possibly could go wrong?

 ### When not to use it?

-Even though event sourcing might sounds great there are certain aspects of it that needs to be took care of.
+While *event sourcing* may sound great, there are certain aspects of it that need to be carefully considered.

-For instance a large number of events for a single business entity may cause performance problems.
-Replaying thousands of events in order to get current state of an entity may take a while even if each method is relatively fast.
-There are couple ways to handle this problem, e.g. creating a snapshot events (with full state of an entity) and replaying events strating from it.
-Another approach would be to create projection of a current state of an entity which would mean that besides events the disposal current state of an object would be stored in a database (disposable because events should be source of truth and a project is only the derivative of it).
-All these techniques I'll cover in details in my upcoming posts.
+For example, a large number of events for a single business entity can lead to performance issues.
+Replaying thousands of events to obtain the current state of an entity may take a considerable amount of time, even if each event processing method is relatively fast.
+To address this problem, there are a couple of approaches, such as creating snapshot events (with the full state of an entity) and replaying events starting from them.
+Another approach involves creating a projection of the current state of an entity, where the current state is stored in a database alongside events.
+However, it's important to note that projections should be disposable because events should remain the source of truth.

-Another reason why not to use event sourcing is the fact that it is not wide-spread yet.
-Not every developer had worked with it and is familiar with it.
-In situations when business part of a project is pushing for adding new capabilities to a system it's sometimes safer to relay on a things that are known.
+Additionally, one reason not to use *event sourcing* is its limited adoption.
+Not every developer has experience with it, and in situations where the business is pushing for the addition of new capabilities to a system, it may be safer to rely on familiar tools and approaches.

-Moreover like every tool, event souricing is not a silver bullet.
-We don't need to apply it to every problem we have.
-Event sourcing gives a ton of information for analytics, to get information what and when is something happening in the system but it's not always needed.
-For some domains a regular approach is more than enough.
+Furthermore, like every tool, *event sourcing* is not a one-size-fits-all solution.
+While it provides valuable information for analytics and tracking system activity, it's not always necessary.
+For some domains, a traditional approach may suffice.

-A final argument for opting out from event sourcing is that it requires certain tools work properly.
-In theory the database layer is quite simple.
-After all there is no need to create lots of tables - only one is needed to store events.
-However it needs to come with certain properties, e.g. it needs to support concurrent writes and prevents from adding new events at the same time.
-Also the storage must be append-only, meaning whatever will be stored in it must stay this way.
-This comes with all sorts of problems to solve like handling different versions of a same events, compensating incorrect events, or removing personal information (the right to be forgotten).
-All these topics are not starightforward to solve and may be a major factor to not use event sourcing.
+Lastly, implementing *event sourcing* requires specific tools to function properly.
+While the database layer may seem simple in theory, it needs to meet certain criteria, such as supporting concurrent writes and maintaining an append-only storage model.
+This introduces various challenges, such as handling different versions of the same events, compensating for incorrect events, and managing the removal of personal information (the right to be forgotten).
+These complexities may deter some from adopting *event sourcing*.

 ### And when to use it?

-I've already described what event sourcing is and written couple of words why not use it.
-Till this point you may think that I'm the worst technology salesman of the year :D But let me fix it, because there are plenty of good things that comes with it.
+So far, I've covered what *event sourcing* is and discussed a few reasons why you might hesitate to use it.
+But let's turn things around because there are plenty of compelling reasons to embrace it.

-The first benefit for using it is that it stores the time of a business event.
-This information is usually lost in the "classic" approach but can be beneficial for advanced analytics.
-They can not only be used in processing part of a system, but also in analytics.
-For instance based on events we can answer to many important business questions like - how long a customer was waiting for a delivery, which step of an order took the most time (e.g. finding a delivery man, deliverying food), etc. Or it can help to developer better UX.
+One major advantage of *event sourcing* is its ability to store the time of a business event.
+This data, often overlooked in traditional approaches, can be invaluable for advanced analytics.
+Events not only drive the processing part of a system but also serve as a goldmine for analytics.
+For instance, they can answer important business questions like how long a customer waited for a delivery or which step of an order process took the most time.
+Such insights can lead to better user experiences and informed decision-making.

-Another gain is that events may be used in highly regulated industries (e.g. medical, finance).
-Based on them a log of actions can be constructed to allow auditors to find malacious actions in the system.
-But this capability in particular should be treated with causion, since events should be as small as they must be and auditors usually wants have more context (e.g. who made a chnage).
+Moreover, events can be a game-changer in highly regulated industries such as healthcare and finance.
+They allow the construction of a comprehensive log of actions, enabling auditors to identify malicious activities within the system.
+However, it's essential to exercise caution with this capability, as events should strike a balance between granularity and providing sufficient context for auditors.

-Keeping events is also beneficial for operation team to find errors in a processes.
-For instance if an order seems to be broken a quick look into the events log may bring answer to a question what actions brought the entity to a broken state.
-The operation team can also get rid of the malacious events to fix an entity to the state before the error.
+Keeping a log of events also benefits operational teams by facilitating error detection and resolution.
+When an issue arises, such as a broken order, a quick review of the events log can often pinpoint the actions that led to the problem.
+Furthermore, teams can easily revert malicious events to restore an entity to its previous state.

-Also the development teams may benefit from using event sourcing.
-First of all storing only facts about entites does not enforce to use specific business model.
-If an initial domain model is not fitting a business needs and must be change there is no need to do any data migration of the entire database.
-The only thing to change is to how replay events to rebuild the entity.
-Moreover based on the same events different projects can be build (e.g. a view of an order from the perspective of a customer and a seller).
+From a development perspective, *event sourcing* offers flexibility and agility.
+Storing only facts about entities eliminates the need to adhere strictly to a specific business model.
+If the initial domain model doesn't align with business needs and requires changes, there's no need for extensive data migration.
+Simply adjust how events are replayed to rebuild the entity.
+Additionally, the same set of events can serve as the foundation for building different projects, such as distinct views of an order from the perspectives of customers and sellers.

-Another benefit for development team is it helps with debugging the problem.
-Having a stream of consecutive events allows to move back and forth between them.
-This enables the "time travel" between events giving a greate insights to fix any bug.
+Another boon for development teams is the aid *event sourcing* provides in debugging.
+A continuous stream of events allows developers to navigate back and forth, enabling what is often referred to as "time travel" debugging.
+This capability provides invaluable insights for identifying and fixing bugs efficiently.

-#### Example of event sourcing systems
+#### Example of Event sourcing systems

-There are various of use cases when using event sourcing is beneficial.
+*Event sourcing* proves valuable across a wide range of use cases.
 For instance:

-* account ledger - this is a classic example of using event sourcing.
-This is actually one of the most "natural" examples.
-After all the account ledger is a log of all incoming and outgoing money.
-Based on it the account balance is calculated.
-Some banks may also provide insights about spendings per month grouped into categories (like rent, food, entertainment, etc.).
+* **Account ledger** - This is a classic and natural application of *event sourcing*.
+An account ledger maintains a log of all incoming and outgoing transactions, forming the basis for calculating the account balance.
+Some banks even leverage event data to provide insights into spending habits, categorizing expenses into groups such as rent, food, or entertainment.
+All of it are different projections and are based on the same data - transaction events.

-* hospital inventory - it's very important for hospital to keep track if patients are receiving proper medicine dosages in correct timespans.
-Also making sure that drugs are not stolen is very important for regulatory and law.
-These two things can be achieved by storing events about medical consumption by which patient, when and by whom it was taken from a hospital magazynu.
+* **Hospital inventory** - Hospitals rely on meticulous inventory management to ensure patients receive correct medication dosages at the right times.
+Additionally, maintaining control over drug supplies is crucial for regulatory compliance and legal purposes. *event sourcing* facilitates this by recording events of medical consumption, detailing which patient took which medication, when, and by whom it was dispensed.

-* ordering system - keep tracking of a state of an order in an e-commerce business is another classic example for utlizing event sourcing.
-Based on events we can not only rebuild state of an order but also build analytics which would help in optimizing the overall process of ordering and deliverying goods.
-Basically any system that is a state machine is a good candidate for event sourcing.
+* **Ordering system** - *event sourcing* finds extensive application in e-commerce ordering systems.
+By logging events related to order processing and fulfillment, businesses can not only reconstruct the order's state but also derive insights for optimizing the ordering and delivery processes.
+Essentially, any system operating as a state machine stands to benefit from *event sourcing*.

 ### Event sourcing in application

-We know what event sourcing is, so let's try to put it in the application code.
-The basic flow of each use case is pretty straightforward if we use event sourcing.
-Let's say we hava a `Service` class that is responsible for covering it.
-The basic flow of each method is very similar and can be sumed up into couple points:
+Now that we understand *event sourcing*, let's delve into its implementation in application code.
+The basic flow for each use case can be straightforwardly encapsulated within a `Service` class responsible for handling it.
+The essence of each method's flow can be summarized into a few key steps:

-1. Accept incoming arguments (e.g. in a form of command).
+1. Accept incoming arguments, typically in the form of a command.
-2. Retrieve events for an entitiy from an events store.
+2. Retrieve events for an entity from an *event store*.
-3. Replay events to rebuild an entitiy.
+3. Replay events to rebuild the entity's state.
-4. Invoke a business method on an entity.
+4. Invoke a business method on the entity.
-5. Create resulting event.
+5. Create the resulting event.
-6. Store resulting event.
+6. Store the resulting event.

-This general approach can manifests in code as:
+This general approach can be translated into code as follows:

 ```java
 class Service {